01 · Overview

 Setting the Foundation

-Design solutions bridging legacy and AI-first experiences
+Design solutions bridging legacy and AI-first experiences across AWS FinTech

-AI interaction patterns I have researched, which was presented to product leadership
+AI interaction patterns presented to product leadership

 Personal Growth

 This project challenged me to grow far beyond my comfort zone as a designer.
 I learned to think in systems, understanding how a single change in one corner of the workflow could ripple across teams and influence business outcomes.
+I developed domain knowledge in complex financial planning practices, giving me the confidence to design with credibility in a space that was entirely new to me.
+Most importantly, I honed my storytelling skills — learning to communicate through narratives that made abstract processes tangible.